Joao-M-Almeida/Joao-M-Almeida.github.io/_posts/2016-04-30-detecting-machine-translation.md

 At the [JEEC16](http://jeec.tecnico.pt/jeec16/) (a Electrical and Computer Engineering event organized by the students at [Técnico](http://tecnico.ulisboa.pt)) conference [Unbabel](https://unbabel.com/) (a Portuguese startup that does human powered machine translation) went to give a talk and proposed a challenge to the students attending.
 I and Ricardo Martins decided to participate.

 The __goal__ of the challenge was, given a dataset of spanish phrases, to create a model that would __distinguish between human and machine translations__.
+We had 10 days to create our solution and then we were given the test dataset to classify and send back the results.

 ## The Data